MatteoGuadrini/nosqlapi/README.md

 `Response` objects should respond to the following attributes.

-> `Response` objects is a species of an either type, because contains both success and error values
+> `Response` objects is a species of an either-data type, because contains both success and error values

 #### Response attributes